-3 Types of Soft Tissue Grafting
+Types of Soft Tissue Grafting for Periodontal Reconstruction

 Similar to connective tissue grafts, free gingival grafts remove tissue directly from the roof of the mouth that is then attached to the treatment area on the gum line.
-This method is used if you have thin gums to begin with and need extra padding for protection.
+This method is used if you have thinning gums to begin with and need extra padding for protection.

-Care & Recovery
+After Your Soft Tissue Graft: Care & Recovery

 The amount of pain you’ll feel depends on the area the tissue was grafted from, as well as the amount of tissue removed.
 You will essentially have a wound in your mouth that feels like you burned it from hot pizza or soup.
 It tends to heal quickly.

-If you smoke, please be advised that you can have a difficult time healing from soft tissue grafting.
+One thing that can easily cause a soft tissue graft to fail is smoking tobacco; so if you smoke, please be advised that you can have a difficult time healing from soft tissue grafting.
 This is because smoking constricts the blood vessels, making it harder for your mouth to heal from soft tissue grafting, dental implant surgery, and other oral surgeries.